pulumi/registry/themes/default/content/registry/packages/aws-native/_index.md

 ---
-title: AWS Native
+title: AWS Cloud Control
-meta_desc: Learn how you can use Pulumi's AWS Native Provider to reduce the complexity of provisioning and managing resources on AWS.
+meta_desc: Learn how you can use Pulumi's AWS Cloud Control Provider to reduce the complexity of provisioning and managing resources on AWS.
 layout: package
 aliases:
     - "/docs/reference/clouds/aws-native/"